MatteoGabriele/vue-analytics/docs/ecommerce.md

 })
 ```

-It is also possible to use the Enhanced Ecommerce library just by change it the configuration like so
+It is also possible to use the Enhanced Ecommerce library just by changing the configuration like so

 ```js
 Vue.use(VueAnalytics, {